wlcrs/huawei_solar/README.md

 ## Inverter polling frequency

 The integration will poll the inverter for new values every 30 seconds.
-If you wish to receive fresh inverter data less (or more) frequently, you can disable the automatic refresh in the integration's system options (Enable polling for updates) and create your own automation with your desired polling frequency.
+If you wish to receive fresh inverter data less (or more) frequently, you can disable the automatic refresh in the integration's system options (Enable polling for updates) and create your own automations with your desired polling frequency.
+If your installation contains a power meter and/or battery, then you need to create a separate data polling automation for these devices.
+This allows for fine grained control of which entities must be updated more quickly.

 ```yaml
 - alias: "Huawei Solar inverter data polling"